i-weber/Internship_project_RNAseq/README.md

 # 2. What is *not* included in the repository
 I omitted some files due to the size restrictions of GitHub:
 - original FastQ files, BAM and tsv files resulting from the analyses or interim steps
 - RDS files that I used to save all of the variables in each of the scripts.
-These can be quickly re-generated the first time you re-run one of the scripts.
+These can be quickly re-generated the first time you run one of the scripts.
 I used them to be able to jump right back into each of the analyses on the quick.

 # 3. Current to do list